sabeydeedaya/docs/src/pages/web/journeys.md

 ### Select audience

-You can customize the audience that will see your Journey by choosing the target platform, device, and region.
+You can customize the audience that will see your Journey by choosing target platforms and device types, and by adding additional targeting rules.

-For example, if you have users in many countries, you can create a separate Journey for each localization and use audience targeting rules to make sure users see the appropriate one.

 ![image](/img/pages/journeys/audience-rules.png)